 Event Description Self Exit Pupils remove themselves from the lesson either because they have been disciplined or they make the decision to leave for no obvious reason.
-Truancy Pupils are not attending lessons without good reason.
+Truancy Pupils are not attending lessons without good reason or a student arrives at lesson more than 10 minutes past the start time.
 C3 Exit A third occurrence of behaviour that stops the flow of a lesson or a serious breach of behaviour.

-Event Description 1st Compass Referral 3 lesson within Compass Room - same day 50 minute detention 2nd Compass Referral 3 lesson within Compass Room - same day 50 minute detention 3rd Compass Referral onwards 5 lesson within Compass Room - same day 50 minute detention
+Event Description 1st and 2nd Compass Referral in a term 3 lesson within Compass Room - same day 50 minute detention 3rd Compass Referral onwards in a term 5 lesson within Compass Room - same day 50 minute detention 5th Compass Referrals in a term Automatic 2 day referral to the Isolation Unit - same day 50 minute detention

-If a pupil is sent to The Compass, the member of staff who sent the pupil will meet with the pupil at the end of the day or before, for a 'Reset Conversation' where they will be made aware of what they did wrong, why it disrupted learning and what needs to be done differently next lesson.
-To allow this to take place, pupils sent to The Compass will be required to remain in school until 3:50pm that day.
+If a pupil is sent to The Compass, the member of staff who sent the pupil will endeavour to meet with the pupil at the end of the day or before, for a 'Reset Conversation' where they will be made aware of what they did wrong, why it disrupted learning and what needs to be done differently next lesson.
+To allow this to take place, pupils sent to The Compass will be required to remain in school until 15:50 that day.